 The accelerator system groups will provide and install the beam transport system to the Hall D tagger hall.
-The beam transport system, as defined in this document, includes the beam pipe as well as numerous devices necessary to monitor and control the electron beam to include but not limited to BPMs, Harps, Viewers, Magnets, Ion Pumps, and BCMs [2, 4, 5, 6, 7, 8, 9].
-The devices closest to the tagger hall will be described as they are most important for monitoring the beam quality.
+The beam transport system, as defined in this document, includes the beam pipe as well as numerous devices necessary to monitor and control the electron beam to include but not limited to BPMs, Harps, Viewers, Magnets, Ion Pumps, and BCMs [The devices closest to the tagger hall will be described, as they are most important for monitoring the beam quality.
 An instrumentation girder will be placed at the entrance to the tagger hall at 1860-NS on which the instruments in Table 2 will be mounted.

 Device Name Description

-IPM 5C11B Beam Position Monitor
+IPM5C11B Beam Position Monitor

-IHA 5C11A Harp wire scanner
+ITV5C11A Viewer (phosphor screen)

-ITV 5C11A Viewer (phosphor screen)
+IHA5C11A Harp wire scanner

 MBD5C11AH Horizontal steering magnet

 MBD5C11AV Vertical steering magnet

 VIP5C11A Ion Pump

-Table 2 Beam monitoring devices placed at the entrance to the tagger hall.
+Table 1 Beam monitoring devices placed at the entrance to the tagger hall.

-Directly after the instrumentation girder will be a low current beam position monitor (iCLnApm2) which is the last beam monitoring instrument in front of the Hall D goniometer.
+Directly after the instrumentation girder will be a low current beam position monitor (IPM5C11C) that is the last beam monitoring instrument in front of the Hall D goniometer.

-Halfway along the labyrinth to the electron beam dump will be a beam position monitor (IPMD 100 BPM) and a beam current monitor (1BCD 100).
-Finally directly in front of the beam dump will be a beam viewer (ITVD 100).
+Halfway along the labyrinth to the electron beam dump will be a beam position monitor (IPMAD00), a harp / wire scanner (IHAAD00), and a viewer (ITVAD00).
+Finally directly in front of the beam dump will be a beam current monitor (IBCAD00).
 The devices inside the labyrinth are summarized in Table 3.